Egyptian Mau breed information and advice

 How to care for an Egyptian Mau cat

 Egyptian Mau cats are low maintenance and hardly need any grooming.
 Like all cats, they should have a balanced diet and lots of exercise.
-It’s also a good idea to check for any gum disease while cleaning their teeth.
+Read on for tips on their care needs.

 Feeding and nutrition

 Egyptian Mau cats are very active so make sure they have a nutritious diet that fits their requirements.
-If you buy your kitten from a breeder, they should provide you with a guide to which food they’ve been on.
-Stick to that, or alternatively, you can ask your vet which cat food they recommend to best fit the needs of your Egyptian Mau, and how much to feed.
+If you buy your kitten from a breeder, it’s a good idea to start them on the same type of food they’ve been eating, to avoid upset tummies.
+Stick to that, or alternatively, you can ask your vet which cat food they recommend to best fit the needs of your Egyptian Mau.
+You can also confirm how much to feed them.

 Grooming

-Egyptian Maus are very active.
 These high-energy cats are athletic, agile and love chasing toys and playing games.
-You will need to keep them well-exercised and entertained with lots of interactive toys.
-With their longer hindlegs, these cats are perhaps the fastest runners of all domestic cats – speeds of 48 kg/h or 30 mph have been reported.
+You’ll need to keep them well-exercised and entertained with lots of interactive toys.
+With their longer hindlegs, they are perhaps the fastest runners of all domestic cats – speeds of 48 km/h or 30 mph have been reported.

 Training